Developer Protection

 You can define exclusion to developer protection based on the SHA256 hash of the files.

-To define an exclusion to developer protection:
+To define an exclusion to Developer Protection:

-1. Click Edit Exclusion.
+4. Click Edit Exclusions.

-The Developer Protection Exclusion window opens.
+The New Exclusion window appears.

-6. Click OK.
+11. Click OK.